spryker/spryker-docs/docs/scos/user/features/202108.0/catalog-feature-overview.md

 Product catalogs are built by assigning attributes (defining characteristics) to products and organizing them into custom category trees.
 In the tree structure, you can create categories that nest sub-categories in them.

 For example, Electronics is a category that can encompass all the electronics you sell.
-You can also group different types of electronics under that category into smaller logical groups such as TVs, Cameras, Mobile Phones, etc. This approach lets you structure the information logically.
+You can also group different types of electronics under that category into smaller logical groups such as TVs, Cameras, and Mobile Phones.
+This approach lets you structure the information logically.

 With this information, we can build navigation and display product pages that dynamically list products based on a selected category.